enesavc/lstm-lex/README.md

 ![image](https://user-images.githubusercontent.com/32641692/164516870-9198cd2c-5a5b-47e8-a102-030ecf4c1da8.png)

 ## Models
 We created two separate LSTM models and trained them independently on the same training data (8830 tokens for 883 words).
 Dorsal network was trained to differentiate between words using arbitrary information and a ventral network was trained to distinguish words based on distributional properties.
 See the paper for details.
 Models/Dorsal.ipynb and Models/Ventral.ipynb have the model training codes with necessay componenets (partition data and output labels).
+This folder also has best dorsal and ventral models which were used to calculate accuracy and extract activation patterns.
 See model structure below.

 ![image](https://user-images.githubusercontent.com/32641692/164526923-b5879933-edd6-4482-89cc-3bdfc01f92c5.png)